-Regulations of The Naval Review
+Regulations & Membership of The Naval Review

+For the same reason, and also in order that the freedom of discussion provided by The Naval Review shall not constitute a contravention of Service policy concerning contributions to the public Press, it is necessary to confine the circulation of The Naval Review to its members.
 Members are therefore requested to take appropriate care of their copies, that they will not allow them or their contents to be communicated to any persons not eligible for membership or to the Press; and that they will take every precaution against their copies being available or used for any political or propagandist purpose.
-Similar precautions also apply to the content of, and access to, the private Members’ pages of The Naval Review web-site (www.naval-review.com
+Similar precautions also apply to the content of, and access to, the private Members’ pages of The Naval Review website (www.naval-review.com).

 Security, Style and Copyright

 In submitting material, authors grant The Naval Review an automatic and simultaneous, royalty-free, perpetual, non-exclusive, irrevocable, fully sub-licensable and transferable licence to use, record, sell, lease, reproduce, create derivative work from, alter, change and otherwise exploit, the content in whole or in part.

 Although responsibility for what is published in The Naval Review rests with the Editor, in submitting material authors also implicitly vouch for their compliance with the law in respect of copyright, security, libel, obscenity, all forms of discrimination, and sedition.